DrChainsaw/NaiveNASlib.jl/README.md

 As seen above, things get a little bit out of hand when using:

-* Layers which require nin==nout such as batch normalization
+* Layers which require nin==nout, such as batch normalization and pooling
 * Element wise operations
 * Concatenation of activations